UMAprotocol/protocol/documentation/tutorials/deploy-your-own-price-feed.md

 ## Deploy a TokenizedDerivative instance that deplends on this price feed

-To deploy a Tokenized Derivative that depends on your price feed, you'll want to change the `priceFeedAddress` parameter to your price feed address from above and the `product` parameter to `Custom Index (1)` (converted to `bytes32`).
+To deploy a Tokenized Derivative that uses your price feed, you'll want to change the `priceFeedAddress` parameter to your price feed address from above and the `product` parameter to `Custom Index (1)` (converted to `bytes32`).
 The specific instructions for how to deploy a custom TokenizedDerivative are in [this tutorial](./customizing-tokens-via-cli.md) - you'll just need to remember these two parameters.